seanblanchfield/blog-staging/current/_posts/2025-09-18-irish-national-ai-meet-2025-opening-speech.md

 image: /images/2025/09/national_ai_meet/cover.jpg
 ---

 Opening speech for the Irish National AI Meet 2025, given on 18th September 2025 in the Galmont Hotel in Galway.
-I offered my viewpoint on how AI is reshaping work, business, society — and why Ireland must quickly choose between merely consuming of foreign technologies, or vigorously participating in the future economy and pragmatically leading Europe’s AI future.
+I offered my viewpoint on how AI is reshaping work, business, society — and why Ireland must quickly choose between merely consuming foreign technologies, or vigorously participating in the future economy and pragmatically leading Europe’s AI future.

 <!-- more -->